reaqzfv/AutoOS/README.md

 ## ✨ Features
 - Automatically set every monitor to their highest supported refresh rate
-- Automatically benchmark and apply GPU, XHCI Controller and NIC affinities and reserve them if enough cores
+- Automatically optimize GPU, XHCI Controller and NIC affinities
 - Easily update GPU driver with one click
-- Toggle XHCI Interrupt Moderation without having to restart your PC
+- Toggle XHCI Interrupt Moderation without having to restart
 - Toggle between service states with configured functionality
 - Apply all hidden BIOS Settings (500+) in one click
 - Automatically import Epic Games and Steam titles from old install
 - Custom Game Launcher supporting (Epic Games, Steam, Ryujinx)
-- Stop processes when running your game to automatically stop all unnecessary services and executables
+- Stop processes when running your game to stop all unnecessary services and executables

 ## ⚠️ Current Issues
 - **Blank screen after installing the Graphics Driver:** You may experience a blank screen in the App after installing the Graphics Driver.
 To fix this, resize the window from the left side until it rerenders the UI.